 Clear video with autofocus feature to improve visibility.
 Can zoom, pan, and tilt to capture more dynamic videos.
-Built-in mic provides solid sound quality.
-Has plenty of additional features such as auto light correction and adjustable field of view.
+The built-in mic provides solid sound quality.
+Has plenty of additional features such as auto light correction and an adjustable field of view.

-Lightweight build makes it easy to mount on thin devices, yet still is strong enough to mount onto tripods or desks.
-Decent video quality along with 30fps makes it a solid streaming webcam.
+Its lightweight build makes it easy to mount on thin devices, yet still strong enough to mount onto tripods or desks.
+Simple, plug-and-play setup.
+Decent video quality along with 30 FPS makes it a solid streaming webcam and ideal for video calls.

 Smooth, 720p, Full HD resolution.
 Premium microphone.
 Wide-angle shooting mode.
 Shot-enhancing features deliver lifelike color and sharpness in most lighting conditions.
 The HD sensor captures everything as it looks.
 Auto-focus and high-precision glass are a level above many other options.